Proclamation of accession of Charles III: Australia

-The proclamation in Australia took place in front of the Parliament House, Canberra, on 11 September and was read out by Governor-General David Hurley, after being approved by an Australian Executive Council meeting at the Government House.
+The proclamation in Australia took place in front of Parliament House, Canberra, on 11 September and was read by Governor-General David Hurley, after being approved by an Australian Executive Council meeting at Government House.
 The proclamation was signed by Hurley and countersigned by Prime Minister Anthony Albanese.
-An Indigenous Australian dance ceremony followed the proclamation along with a 21-gun salute.
-Similar proclamations took place on the same day in all the states of Australia, except Victoria, which issued its proclamation on Monday, 12 September, this reflecting each state's separate relationship to the crown.
+An Indigenous Australian dance ceremony followed the proclamation, along with a 21-gun salute.
+Similar proclamations took place on the same day in all the states of Australia, except Victoria, which issued its proclamation on Monday, 12 September, reflecting each state's separate relationship to the crown.

 Text of proclamation

 The proclamation was read by Governor-General David Hurley at Parliament House.

 WHEREAS because of the death of our blessed and glorious Queen Elizabeth the Second, the Crown has solely and rightfully come to Prince Charles Philip Arthur George:

 We, therefore, General the Honourable David Hurley AC DSC (Retd), Governor-General of the Commonwealth of Australia, and members of the Federal Executive Council, do now proclaim Prince Charles Philip Arthur George to be King Charles III, by the Grace of God King of Australia and his other Realms and Territories, Head of the Commonwealth, and, with hearty and humble affection, we promise him faith and obedience:

 May King Charles III have long and happy years to reign over us.

 Given at Canberra this eleventh day of September, Two thousand and twenty two, and in the first year of His Majesty's reign.